 And so delicious, you’ll be sorry if you don’t make two.

 So far, I’ve made two versions of this cake.
 The first one came out great, recipe-wise, but I used walnuts that were old, I guess, which gave it a weird flavor.
 You’ll see the first version in some of the pictures below.
 The frosting looks creamier because it was at room temperature.
 The cake with the red background was kept in the refrigerator overnight and the frosting is a little firmer.
-And, I used fresh walnuts on the second attempt, which made this Vegan Carrot Cake taste a lot better
+And, I used fresh walnuts on the second attempt, which made this Vegan Carrot Cake taste a lot better.
+I also used Grade A maple syrup from Mohawk Valley Trading company which is absolutely the best maple syrup I’ve ever had.

 The second version of the cake, I made for Valentine’s Day, as you can tell from the decorations I used.
 We loved it and ate it all, as I explained above, in one day.
 But by the next day when I was going I was supposed to post the recipe, I got sick.
 Then I got better, and now I’m sick again as I’m posting this.